 From historic attractions to delicious fish and chips, the charms of waterfront Steveston Village have long been known to locals and savvy visitors.
 But radiating along and beyond the Moncton Street main drag, the area’s heritage buildings are also home to a strollable shopping list of independent stores.
-Read on for details on 10 great places to unleash your credit cards the next time you visit the village.
+Read on for details on 10 great places to unleash your credit cards the next time you visit.

-One of Metro Vancouver’s most famous record shops, Beatmerchant packs a lot into its small Second Avenue space.
+One of Metro Vancouver’s most famous record shops, Beatmerchant Record Store packs a lot into its small Second Avenue space.
 Alongside a browse-worthy array of CD and vinyl recordings—from Bowie to Chuck Berry to the Rolling Stones—the owner’s British expat tastes are well-reflected in a supporting cast of additional items, ranging from soccer team scarves to must-have new books and old-school concert posters.
 It’s the kind of compact shop you expect to spend 10 minutes in but find yourself still exploring an hour later.

 Must-buy: Souvenir mug from UK television sci-fi show Doctor Who.